Will seeing the best accommodations in Xcalak (complete with pictures + details), help you pick a place to stay?

 House rental.
 For a group of four, rent the upper or lower half of Casa de Paloma, or rent the whole apartment if you have a group of eight.
 Each floor has two king size bedrooms, full kitchen, living room, bathroom, and balcony or beach patio.
 The on-site caretaker cleans the beach daily and attends to the property.
 Contact Casa de Paloma

 Suite w/ kitchen, suites w/o kitchen.
-With six oceanfront suites, Hotel Tierra Maya is a stylish place to stay in Xcalak.
-All rooms face the ocean, and suites with a fridge or full kitchen are available.
-There’s an emphasis on service at this hotel, especially at the on-site Mayan Grill Restaurant which is open for complimentary guest breakfast, and to the public for dinner.
-Get the Insider View of Hotel Tierra Maya
+For serious salwater fly-anglers, The Tierra Maya Lodge is a stylish place for to stay in Xcalak.
+All 6 rooms face the ocean, and suites with a fridge or full kitchen are available.
+The Xflats at Tierra Maya offers guided fly-fishing tours and the property has an on-site restaurant.
+Get the Insider View of The Tierra Maya Lodge

 Casa Paraiso – 2.5 km